Sonukr/react-gitbook/lectures/02-further-react-info/10-Unidirectional-Data-Flow.md

 Your browser does not support the video tag.
 </video>

-So, in React applications, data usually flows from the top down.
+In React applications, data usually flows from the top down.
 Why do we care?
 How does this apply?

 When several components in a view need to share state, you lift, or "hoist", the state so that it's available to all the components that need it.
 Let's look at a search filter as an example.
 This app will have two basic components - one that displays a list of data, and one that captures user input to filter the data.